remotestorage/armadietto/docker/README.md

 docker run -d -v /data/armadietto:/usr/share/armadietto -p 8000:8000 remotestorage/armadietto:latest
 ```

-*Note:* The folder and its contents must be writable and readable by the
+*Note:* The data and log folders and their contents must be writable and
-container user, which is by default the `armadietto` user (UID 6582).
+readable by the container user, which is by default the `armadietto` user
+(UID 6582).

 ### Behind a Proxy